Dorit Kemsley On Kim Richards Sobriety: ‘I Was In Shock At What I Was Hearing’

 Dorit Kemsley may not know much about the history on The Real Housewives of Beverly Hills, but she’s learning that drugs and alcohol are subjects that you should not bring up around some people.
 Kim Richards is a recovering alcoholic, and Eden Sassoon has also struggled with drinking after losing her sister to an overdose.
 But Dorit had no idea that the issue of sobriety would be such a huge theme for this season of the show, and she’s learning that sometimes it is better to just keep quiet.

-According to a new Bravo report, Dorit Kemsley is now revealing that she was shocked when she learned that Lisa Rinna may have been talking about Kim Richards behind her back.
-During a shopping trip, Lisa told Eden Sassoon that she felt that Kim was sober most of the time, but added that she was convinced she was still drinking and that she was close to death.
-The comment came out of the blue and viewers were shocked and surprised, as Rinna hadn’t been hanging around Kim for months.
-So when this comment was brought up at dinner in Mexico so Kyle Richards knew what Lisa was saying about her sister, Dorit Kemsley felt very uncomfortable.
+According to a new Bravo report, Dorit Kemsley revealed that she was shocked when she learned that Lisa Rinna might have been talking about Kim Richards behind her back.
+During a shopping trip, Lisa told Eden Sassoon that she felt that Kim was sober most of the time, but added that she was convinced she was still drinking, and she was close to death.
+The comment came out of the blue, and viewers were shocked and surprised as Rinna hadn’t been hanging around Kim for months.
+So when this comment was brought up at dinner in Mexico, and Kyle Richards knew what Lisa was saying about her sister, Dorit Kemsley felt very uncomfortable.

 Mexico braids! ????????????????